The “N” Word in America

 The Great Cemetery Divide

+Maides Cemetery - Wilmington NC (The cemetery was never formally named in early records and appears under several names on death certificates (including Maides and Bradley ), a common situation for African American cemeteries of that period.
 We are living in a time when American history is increasingly contested, often in ways that overlook the fact that Black history is American history.
-The United States would not be what it is without African American contributions, yet those contributions were frequently ignored or claimed by White counterparts.
-Passing a cemetery once labeled “Colored” reminded me that segregation did not end with life—it was enforced even in death.
-Segregation and Exclusion in Funeral P
+The United States would not be what it is without African American contributions, yet

 Understanding White Privilege and Systemic Racism